shahab-ghafoor/shahab-ghafoor/README.md

 Hi there 👋

-I'm Shahab Ghafoor from Pakistan and currently persuing bachelor degree in Computer Science from University of Swat (UOS), Pakistan.
+I'm Shahab Ghafoor, from Pakistan.
+I am currently pursuing a bachelor's degree in Computer Science from the University of Swat (UOS).

-🔭 I’m currently working on Supervised Machine Learning Algorithms 👯 I’m looking to collaborate on Machine Learning projects ⚡ Fun fact: I play more than 4 sports.
+🔭 I’m currently working on Advanced Deep Learning Algorithms 👯 I’m looking to collaborate on Data Science and Analytics projects ⚡ Fun fact: I play more than 4 sports.
 📫 How to reach me: shahabghafoor.cs@gmail.com